Moderates may lose a major fight on Medicaid

 While the idea might help convince conservatives like Sens.
 Ted Cruz of Texas or Mike Lee of Utah to view a final proposal more favorably, it could be problematic for moderates like Portman or Sen. Dean Heller of Nevada, who faces re-election in 2018.

-A spokesman told CNN that Portman remains opposed to dropping the growth rate below the level of the House bill, which already would reduce spending on the program by $800 billion over 10 years, and several other more moderate members of the conference have voiced concern over the idea.
+A spokesman told CNN Portman remains opposed to dropping the growth rate below the level of the House bill, which along with ending Medicaid expansion would reduce spending on the program by $800 billion over 10 years.
+Several other more moderate members of the conference have voiced concern over the idea.

+The House bill would transform Medicaid by capping federal support of the program, which covers more than 70 million low-income children, parents, seniors and the disabled.
+Slowing the annual growth rate would further reduce the federal funds that states receive to cover their Medicaid enrollees.

+Since states don't have the money to make up the difference, they would likely have to cut benefits, tighten eligibility or reduce already-low provider rates.

 Changing the growth rate for Medicaid, however, is only one in a long line of issues that GOP senators are grappling with as they continue to try to bring a bill to the floor as soon as next week.